-But the one thing that makes Pan Am continue to be a name in the aviation industry despite closing its doors many years ago was the airlines branding.
+But the one thing that makes Pan Am continue to be a name in the aviation industry despite closing its doors many years ago was the airline branding.
 Juan Trippe worried as much about the look of his airline as filling seats and it was he who pioneered the concept of consistent visual identity.
 He insisted that every asset from brochures to tickets, employee uniforms to the terminal waiting area should look part of a whole, and leave the impression of a sleek, confident company.
 The Pan Am identity of the sky-blue globe and windswept Pan Am logotype found their way onto everything from luggage tags to tickets to the jets themselves.
 It was this fundamental part of branding that they got right because it tapped into their consumers’ psychology.
 Simply put, Pan Am’s branding was decades ahead of its time.

-Pan Am: History, Design & Identity, author Matthias Hühne recounts in his new book the development of Pan Am’s visual identity, and reproduces some of its most powerful brand assets in his 432-page volume.
+Pan Am: History, Design & Identity, author Matthias Hühne recounts in his new book the development of Pan Am’s visual identity and reproduces some of its most powerful brand assets in his 432-page volume.
 Here’s a look at some of the pictures from his book.

 [Via – Adweek]